 The annual Global Teaching Dialogue provides a professional learning opportunity for educators around the globe to find strategies for bringing the world into their classrooms.

-The U.S. Department of State welcomed K-12 teachers and global education leaders to the seventh annual Global Teaching Dialogue on July 19 - 20, 2022.
-This event was free of charge and took place virtually.
-The 2021 National Teacher of the Year delivered a keynote address.
-Alumni of the State Department’s Teacher Exchange Programs and other global education leaders conducted workshops on incorporating global perspectives into lesson plans and on adapting educational strategies and useful pedagogical practices from other countries.
-Fulbright Teachers led sessions focused on global issues such as human rights, climate change, and diversity, equity, and inclusion.
-Attendees also heard from U.S. Department of State officials about opportunities for students and educators of diverse backgrounds to participate in exchanges abroad, and have the opportunity connect with educators from around the world.
+The U.S. Department of State invites K-12 teachers and global education leaders to join the eighth annual Global Teaching Dialogue on July 18 - 19, 2023.
+This event is free of charge and will take place fully online.
+Alumni of the State Department’s Teacher Exchange Programs and other global education leaders will conduct workshops on incorporating global perspectives into lesson plans and educational innovations from other countries.
+U.S. Special Envoy for Global Youth Issues Abby Finkenauer will deliver opening remarks to kick off the event; Fulbright Teachers will lead sessions focused on global issues such as human rights, climate change, and diversity, equity, and inclusion; and U.S. Department of State officials will share information for students and educators of diverse backgrounds to participate in exchanges abroad.
+Throughout the two-day event, attendees will have the opportunity to connect with their fellow educators from around the world.
+Register now for the 2023 Global Teaching Dialogue!